Char-Hunt/special-guide/README.md

 ## SQL General Reference
 #
 Welcome to the SQL General Reference!
 This repository is dedicated to referencing my skills and knowledge in SQL (Structured Query Language).
 Included is a collection of SQL scripts, database designs, and query optimizations that demonstrate my expertise gained through personal, academic, and work experiences.
+Continuous learning and collaboration are the basic tenets of my security awareness philosophy.
+I'm always open to collaborations to accomplish progress towared that important destination.
 #
 ## Table of Contents
    - <a href="https://github.com/Char-Hunt/special-guide#Introduction">Introduction</a>